 The main thing to know is that you should not turn down an offer from a judge.
 You may apply to several judges/courts and even accept interviews from several judges.
 However, you must accept the first judge who gives you an offer.
 Keep in mind you can do two Externships in the summer (see below).
 Then you must contact all the courts with your application and withdraw your name from consideration (and cancel other interviews if necessary).
 Keep a record of your communication with the courts – even if it is verbal, so there is no question of your adhering to proper etiquette.
 As for etiquette in the interview, this is generally a matter of respect, good manners and research on the particular judge.

 Depending on the court, you may interview with a law clerk, a staff attorney, one or more judges, or a combination.
 No matter who interviews you, always display respect toward the judge and his or her staff, and be sure to conduct research on the judge prior to the interview.

 Always wear formal business attire when interviewing with a court.
 The key is to dress conservatively.
 This includes dark suits, white shirts, and conservative ties for men, and dark suits, collared shirts, and panty hose for women.

 What do I have to do to get credit?

 2. Secure your position with the court of your choice.

 4. Once accepted, you must, at a minimum perform legally substantive work during the course of the semester (which may include a certain amount of observation of court proceedings and discussion with judge).
 Students seeking 3 credits must spend a minimum of 180 hours at the placement; students seeking 4 credits must spend a minimum of 240 hours at the placement.
-Students must submit detailed time records and reflective writings throughout the internship.
+Students must submit detailed time records and reflective writings throughout the externship.

 Stop in and talk with the externship supervisor: